cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 **Description**

-The `mfxExtEncoderCapability` structure is used to retrive SDK encoder capability.
+The `mfxExtEncoderCapability` structure is used to retrieve SDK encoder capability.
 See description of mode 4 of the [MFXVideoENCODE_Query](#MFXVideoENCODE_Query) function for details how to use this structure.

 Not all implementations of the SDK encoder support this extended buffer.
 The application has to use query mode 1 to determine if such functionality is supported.
 To do so, the application has to attach this extended buffer to [mfxVideoParam](#mfxVideoParam) structure and call [MFXVideoENCODE_Query](#MFXVideoENCODE_Query) function.
 If function returns MFX_ERR_NONE then such functionality is supported.